-Room requests for one-time events are handled online via: 25live.collegenet.com/depaul.
+Room requests for one-time events are handled online via 25 live.
 A tutorial for "how to request an event" may be found here; login with your Campus Connect credentials.
 The contact person is Alex Colasuono at academicspace@depaul.edu.
 You may also request a Zoom plus, trimodal, or PC classroom for ad-hoc dates (when it is not needed for the entire term) on 25live.

-This information and more may be found at:
+This information and more may be found through the Academic Affairs website.